Siena Heights University: Academics

-Siena Heights also provides classes for high school students through dual enrollment.
-This gives juniors and seniors who meet certain criteria to get college credit and experience while still in high school, getting students a step closer to going to college and learning about college life and class work.
-The student-to-faculty ratio is 12:1.
+Siena Heights also provided classes for high school students through dual enrollment.
+This gave juniors and seniors who met certain criteria to get college credit and experience while still in high school, getting students a step closer to going to college and learning about college life and class work.
+The student-to-faculty ratio was 12:1.

 Athletics

-The Siena Heights athletic teams are called the Saints.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 1992–93 academic year; while its football team competes in the Mideast League of the Mid-States Football Association (MSFA) since the 2012 fall season.
+The Siena Heights athletic teams were called the Saints.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 1992–93 academic year, while its football team competed in the Mideast League of the Mid-States Football Association (MSFA) since the 2012 fall season.
 Prior to the addition of women's lacrosse by the WHAC, the women's lacrosse team competed in the National Women's Lacrosse League (NWLL).

-Siena Heights competes in more than 25 intercollegiate varsity sports.
-Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field, volleyball and wrestling; women's sports include basketball, bowling, cross country, golf, flag football, lacrosse, soccer, stunt, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports.
+Siena Heights competed in 25 intercollegiate varsity sports.
+Men's sports included baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field, volleyball and wrestling; women's sports included basketball, bowling, cross country, golf, flag football, lacrosse, soccer, stunt, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading, dance and eSports.